fjwillemsen/TurnALeaf/README.md

 -   shareable (i.e. collaboration is easy with built-in review and chat)

 However, it has one big problem: **it relies on an internet connection** to do the heavy lifting of compiling on a server, and any minor internet disruption breaks the editing process.
-That is far from ideal when working on the plane on your way to a conference or on the train back home.
+That is far from ideal when working on the plane on your way to a conference or on the train during your commute.

 With the success of [Native Overleaf](https://github.com/fjwillemsen/NativeOverleaf), which wrapped the website in a native app and added native OS integration, the most requested feature was to be able to work online.
 This requires a completely different approach that is a lot more involved than extending a website and wrapping it.

+Hence, introducing...
+TurnALeaf!
+A completely new app for writing and compiling LaTeX documents without any of the associated hurdles.
+As it runs on your own device, not only are you no longer dependent on an internet connection, you also get much tighter system integration than any website can bring.
+The best part?
+It's all free!

 ## Roadmap

+TurnALeaf is currently in develpment.
 The following roadmap outlines what will be released after which features are implemented.
 This contains moving targets; items can be added / changed.

 1. Basic functionality (0.0.1 / alpha release | 80%) <!-- 32/40 -->